aslopianka/weather-app-react/README.md

-Weather App build with React
+Weather App built with React

 This App fetches weather data from OpenWeather API for current weather as well as for a 5 day forecast.